pythonindia/inpycon-blog/content/blog/2024/cfp-logo-announcement.md

 We look forward to seeing beginner, intermediate, and advanced proposals on diverse topics from speakers of different expertise and experience.
 To submit a proposal, you don't need to be a veteran who has spoken at a dozen conferences in the past.
 We are looking for all kinds of people to make our conference genuinely diverse.
 That's what our community comprises, and that's what this conference's schedule should be genuinely made of.

-So, whether you are submitting a proposal for talks for the first time or just want to share what you have been up to with Python for a long time.
-This is YOUR time to shine!
+So, whether you are submitting a proposal for talks for the first time or just want to share what you have been doing with Python for a long time, this is YOUR time to shine!

 Please make a note of some important dates as mentioned below:

 - CFP opens on **10th March 2024**
 - CFP closes on **31st May 2024**
-The schedule shall be released on the Last week of July
+- The schedule shall be released on **1st September 2024**
 - Talks will be presented on **20th - 23rd September 2024**

 ### Where can you submit your proposal?